compulim/react-accent-color/README.md

 ### My component is `connect`-ed with Redux

 No worries.
-HOC pattern is designed to play nice with each other, like `connect` from `redux`.
+HOC pattern is designed to play nice with each other, like `connect` from Redux.

 ```jsx
 export default connect(state => ({